w3c/openscreenprotocol/capabilities.md

 # Open Screen Protocol Capabilities Registry

-This registry lists the known capability values used by the [Open Screen Protocol](https://webscreens.github.io/openscreenprotocol/).
-An Open Screen agent uses capabilities to inform other agents of what protocol message types it understands.
+This registry lists the known protocol capabilities used in the [Open Screen Protocol](https://webscreens.github.io/openscreenprotocol/).
+An Open Screen agent uses capabilities to inform other agents which protocol messages it understands.

 Capability values 1-999 are reserved for use by the Open Screen Protocol itself.